PhoenixGreen/Cypherpunktimes-articles/decentralised-identity.md

 Pre-discussion, research and questions

-Tagline to use : Interoperability is the glue that holds together the vision of a decentralized identity.
+Tagline to use : Compatability is the glue that holds together the vision of a decentralized identity.

 # Decentralised Identity - The Good the Bad and the Ugly